axelkar/dt-tools/README.md

 ## LSP

 The language server is currently only packaged for Neovim with the `./crates/dt-lsp/lsp.lua` script.
-I'd appreciate efforts to make a plugin for VSCode.

 ```sh
 cd ./crates/dt-lsp